t-d-k/LibreCrypt/docs/FAQ.md

 *A:* No. DoxBox supports full disc encryption if the OS is on another disc, but does not support encryption of the OS partition.

-OS encryption is for higher security to encrypt information leaked to temp files, the registry, swap etc. but Windows and Microsoft software is inherently insecure, it has been known to leak data to word documents, to be pwned simply by visiting a web page and to be cracked within TODO minutes. it mks no sense to use Microsoft windows if you need high security.
-I recommend using Ubuntu Linux which has full disc encryption as an install option for people who need \ level of trust.
+OS encryption is for higher security to encrypt information leaked to temp files, the registry, swap etc. but Windows and Microsoft software is inherently insecure, it has been known to leak data to [word documents](http://news.bbc.co.uk/1/hi/technology/3154479.stm) , to be pwned simply by [visiting a web] page(http://www.symantec.com/connect/blogs/emerging-threat-microsoft-internet-explorer-zero-day-cve-2014-1776-remote-code-execution-vulne), and an out-of-the box Windows machine is hacked within 4 minutes of [connecting to the internet](http://www.theregister.co.uk/2008/07/15/unpatched_pc_survival_drops/). it makes no sense to use Microsoft Windows if you need high security.
+I recommend using Ubuntu Linux which has full disc encryption as an install option for people who need this level of trust.
 If you  use Windows and still are worried about leaking of temp files, registry etc, please see the section on ['best practices'](#best_practices)

 * * *